AlexKhuel/Cal-Hacks-12.0/Preperation/Health-Tracking-App/README.txt

 This project is a cutting-edge, modular health tracking application designed to provide a holistic view of your well-being.
-Built with real-time data ingestion, structured analytics, and a scalable architecture, it empowers users to capture, visualize, and optimize every aspect of their health.
+Built with real-time data ingestion, structured analytics, and a scalable architecture, it empowers users to capture, visualize, and optimize all aspects of their health.

 Features
 	•	Comprehensive Data Capture – Log macronutrients, meals, sleep cycles, and exercise metrics with structured input for consistent analytics.